 method of authentication.

 Code hosted on GitHub under Apache 2.0 license

 We encourage you to download and use this sample code in your own Visual Studio setup.
 This demo application will be updated with additional features and documentation as the platform evolves.
-Community participation, including github pull requests and documentation updates are encouraged.
+Community participation, including github pull requests and documentation